 The Amex Blue Business Plus is a great card many new start ups.
 The card earns 2X Membership Rewards back on all purchases up to $50,000 per year and comes with no annual fee.

-What I think makes it the best for small businesses is that it also comes with a 0% intro APR period.
+What I think makes it the best for small businesses is that it also comes with a 0% intro APR period for 12 months.
 Many new start ups need to make large purchases or at least a lot of purchases to get their business off the ground.
 With this card you can make one of those large purchases and just pay off that balance while not getting burned on interest.

 American Express Business Gold